 Pick any street that goes inland and start from there.
 Wander towards m63 bar & bistrot.
 This is a particularly picturesque area.

-Watching the sunset is probably one of the most memorable things to do in Mykonos.
-Little Venice is a long stretch of buildings nestled right up against the ocean wall.
-You will find restaurants and bars lined up together each offering an open patio looking out to the ocean and similar overpriced menus.
+Little Venice is a long stretch of buildings nestled against the ocean wall.
+You'll find restaurants and bars lined up together, each offering an open patio with ocean views and similar (overpriced) menus.

 I wouldn’t recommend eating here as you will find better and more affordable spots elsewhere, but this is the perfect spot to grab a pre-dinner cocktail and watch an incredible sunset.

-Go at least 30 minutes before sunset during shoulder season and an hour during summer.
+Go at least 30 minutes before sunset during shoulder season and an hour in summer.

 SEE MY OTHER Mykonos blog POSTS: